MA Research Paper/Thesis guidelines

-The MA Research Paper provides an opportunity for the in-depth study of a topic in Economics, to go well beyond the scope of any specific topic covered by a lecture course.
-21 credits are awarded for the MA Research Paper.
-The Research Paper requires a substantial effort (typically much more than a term paper) in order to be accepted by the Department.
-Apart from providing personal satisfaction, a well-done paper can be shown to prospective employers or to graduate departments to support admission to a PhD program.
-An outstanding MA Research Paper could be published in an academic journal.
+The MA Research Paper/Thesis provides an opportunity for the in-depth study of a topic in Economics, to go well beyond the scope of any specific topic covered by a lecture course.
+The Research Paper/Thesis requires a substantial effort (typically much more than a term paper) in order to be accepted by the Department.
+Apart from providing personal satisfaction, a well-done paper or MA thesis can be shown to prospective employers or to graduate departments to support admission to a PhD program.
+An outstanding MA Research Paper/Thesis could be published in an academic journal.

 The Concordia Libraries have an online Economics literature database called ECONLIT, which consists of a comprehensive collection of Economics research papers and publications.
 Consult the Reference Librarian for further information.

-The MA Research Paper is written under the supervision of a faculty member.
+The MA Research Paper/Thesis is written under the supervision of a faculty member.
 If you are uncertain about which faculty member is best suited to supervise your topic, you may consult our departmental website and the individual faculty members’ websites.
 The Graduate Program Director (GPD) is also available for guidance.
 Please find your supervisor first before starting to work on your research project, so you can take advantage of your supervisor's advice and feedback.
-You may approach a potential supervisor any time; just tell the professor about your research interests and ideas, and ask whether he/she is willing to supervise your MA Research Paper.
-Instructors of elective courses with a term paper requirement often encourage students to develop their term paper into their MA Research Paper.
-While this is not the only path to writing your MA Research Paper, this provides a natural way to obtain a research topic, a supervisor, and knowledge of some of the literature on your MA Research Paper topic, in addition to having the advantage that you can build on an already exiting paper.
+You may approach a potential supervisor any time; just tell the professor about your research interests and ideas, and ask whether he/she is willing to supervise your MA Research Paper/Thesis.
+Instructors of elective courses with a term paper requirement often encourage students to develop their term paper into their MA Research Paper/Thesis.
+While this is not the only path to writing your MA Research Paper/Thesis, this provides a natural way to obtain a research topic, a supervisor, and knowledge of some of the literature on your MA Research Paper/Thesis topic, in addition to having the advantage that you can build on an already existing paper.

 In regard to any written work, it is required that: